• Home

 During a "drive around," Berto — a lifelong resident of the city’s South End — narrated what he saw as we passed through different neighborhoods in the City of Hartford.
 He had never before been to the space man call the "West End" and when I told him many call it a part of "Hartford," he quickly resisted, citing reasons like the "nice cars," "fresh air" and "QUIET" as key evidence that we were no longer in "Hartford"--or at least no longer in his "Hartford."
 For more, please click on "Sensory Topographies" on the top of the page.

-CT TAXPAYERS!
+CT RESIDENTS!
 We'd love to hear your thoughts!

 Volunteer to Participate